WaterCitizen.com is a Web magazine that tells the undertold

-The topics range from the personal health aspects of water to how cities fund their water systems to the national and international of water and power, WaterCitizen provides stories, videos and graphics of the place of water in the world.
+to how cities fund their water systems to the national and international of water and power, WaterCitizen provides stories, videos and

 Here is how we do it.